 A component we would like to add to our program is more outside the room educational experiences such as field trips, more outside performances, and reward systems that support SEL and academic growth.
 We are also looking at offering short-term clubs as we find staffing to offer more unique and specialized opportunities.
-In order to facilitate some of these, we will need transportation so we are looking into purchasing some designated afterschool vans.
+In order to facilitate some of these, we will utilize funds for transportation needs.